-A professional member of several national and international academic societies and associations, he earned his B.A. degree (summa cum laude) in philosophy and religious studies at Elms College, his M.T.S. degree (magna cum laude) in ethics at Boston College, and his Ph.D. degree (summa cum laude) in healthcare ethics at Duquesne University.
-Dr. DePergola completed his residency in neuroethics at University of Pittsburgh School of Medicine, his fellowship in neuropsychiatric ethics at Tufts University School of Medicine, and his advanced training in neurothanatological ethics at Harvard Medical School.
+A professional member of several international academic societies and associations, Dr. DePergola earned his B.A. degree summa cum laude in philosophy and religious studies at Elms College, his M.T.S. degree magna cum laude in ethics at Boston College, and his Ph.D. degree summa cum laude in healthcare ethics at Duquesne University.
+He completed his residency in neuroethics at University of Pittsburgh School of Medicine, his fellowship in neuropsychiatric ethics at Tufts University School of Medicine, and his advanced training in neurothanatological ethics at Harvard Medical School.

 Dr. DePergola is an appointed Bureau Expert of the International Neuroethics Society, an associate editor and manuscript referee for multiple scholarly journals and academic presses, and the author of numerous peer-reviewed publications that span the fields of philosophy, theology, business, law, medicine, bioethics, and medical humanities.
-His recent book, Forget Me Not: The Neuroethical Case Against Memory Manipulation (Vernon Press, 2018), has been critically acclaimed as a landmark achievement in the field of neuroethics, and was the #1 New Release in Medical Ethics on Amazon.com at the time of its publication.
+His first book, Forget Me Not: The Neuroethical Case Against Memory Manipulation (Vernon Press, 2018), has been critically acclaimed as a landmark achievement in the field of neuroethics, and was the #1 New Release in Medical Ethics on Amazon.com at the time of its publication.

 Dr. DePergola consults as an expert medical witness on bioethical issues for the Public Defender Agency of Massachusetts and serves as an expert bioethics consultant on neuroethical issues for the United States Department of Defense.
-The recipient of numerous awards for academic scholarship and healthcare leadership, his current research explores the theoretical and empirical metaphysics of hope, particularly as it relates to the neuroethics of moral virtue and end-of-life decision making.
+The recipient of various awards for academic scholarship and healthcare leadership, his current research explores the theoretical and empirical metaphysics of hope, particularly as it relates to the neuroethics of moral virtue and end-of-life decision making.